-Currently Senior Lecturer at the Institute of Sport Sciences of the University of Lausanne, I obtained my PHD in sport psychology in 2002 at the University of Nice Sophia Antipolis.
+Currently Senior Lecturer at the Institute of Sport Sciences in the University of Lausanne, I received my PHD in Sport Psychology in 2002 at the University of Nice Sophia Antipolis.
 I worked for almost 10 years at the Swiss Federal Institute of Sport Magglingen (SFISM) in the field of teaching and research in sport psychology.
 Afterward, I joined the University of Geneva as a teacher from 2010 to 2013.

-My main research interests are oriented towards exploring the dynamics of organizing, disorganizing and reorganizing different types of athletic or artistic performance.
+My main research interests are oriented towards exploring the dynamics of organizing, disorganizing and reorganizing different types of athletic or artistic performances.
 I have developed many works in the field of interpersonal relationships in sport.
-These research also contribute to the field of intervention in order to improve the performance levels of athletes and artists in an immediate and/or long term perspective, as well as the preservation of the integrity of the practitioners on the psychological and social aspects.
-These interventions are characterized in the form of recommendations for training or psychological accompaniment.
+These research also contribute to the field of intervention in order to improve the performance levels of athletes and artists in an immediate and/or long term perspective, as well as preserve the integrity of the practitioners on the psychological and social aspects.
+These interventions are characterized in the form of recommendations for training or psychological services.

-Since 2007, I am also very active in the psychological accompaniment of athletes and musicians.
+Since 2007, I am also very active in psychological services for athletes and musicians.

 - Antonini Philippe, R., Guesewell, A., & Hauw, D. (2017, in press), « La simulation de concours d’orchestre : analyse qualitative et située de l’activité des musiciens », Cahiers de la société québécoise de la recherche en musique.